 13.2 It is the responsibility of the recipient to carry out a virus check on any attachments received.

-14.1 To enable us to discharge the services agreed under our engagement, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance, we may obtain, use, process and disclose personal data about you / your business / company / partnership / its officers and employees.
-We confirm when processing data on your behalf that we will comply with the relevant provisions of the Data Protection Act 1998.
+14.1 To enable us to discharge the services agreed under our engagement, and for other related purposes including updating and enhancing client records, analysis for management purposes and statutory returns, crime prevention and legal and regulatory compliance, we may obtain, use, process and disclose personal data about you/your business/company/partnership/its officers and employees and shareholders (‘personal data’).

 15 Contracts (Rights of Third Parties) Act 1999